1Panel-dev/docs/docs/user_manual/containers/settings.md

 - cgroup driver
 - Unix domain socket

-In addition, you can use text mode to view and modify all configurations.
+In addition, you can use text mode to view and modify the whole configurations.